bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 These messages can either be addressed to a single device or to all devices (a so-called broadcast). <br>
 After receiving a dedicated message (no broadcast), a replica answers by sending a response on the bus to the primary.
 A response may comprise the information solicited by the primary or an error message if the original message was invalid or transmitted incorrectly.<br>
-The only way to start a communication is the primary sending a request.
+The only way to start communication is the primary sending a request.
 Neither can the replica send messages to each other, nor can they send data on their own.
 <br>